- The second skin wall is made up of 25 light-weight concrete panels.

 - The student developed concrete is half the weight of standard concrete.

-To account for the loss of strength in the concrete due to this lightweight mixture the wall utilises Denso’s carbon fibre grid reinforcement material.
-The grid reinforcement is an innovative engineering material as it provides a means of stress transfer during concrete shrinkage, it greatly enhances the ductility of the thin concrete elements making it especially suitable for the Desert Rose’s main architectural feature.
-This carbon fibre grid is extremely lightweight and corrosion resistant which is crucial to allow for the thin concrete wall without the grid rusting and damaging the concretes stability.
+To account for the loss of strength in the concrete due to this lightweight mixture the wall utilises Denso Australia’s carbon fibre grid reinforcement material.
+The grid reinforcement is an innovative engineering material that provides a means of stress transfer during concrete shrinkage, greatly enhances the ductility of the thin concrete elements and it extremely lightweight making it especially suitable for the Desert Rose’s main architectural feature.
+This carbon fibre grid is corrosion resistant which is crucial to allow the second skin wall to be only 50mm thick and avoid concrete damage from corrosion of reinforcement.